How Much Does a CMMS Software Costs?

 6. Is it easy to use?

-How does CMMS software pricing work?
+How does CMMS pricing work?

 Per user, per month subscription plan